VirtusLab/render/README.md

 Universal file renderer based on [go-template](https://golang.org/pkg/text/template/) and [Sprig](http://masterminds.github.io/sprig/) functions.

 If you want to read more about the underlying reason for creating this library and our initial use of it, take a look at this [blog post](https://medium.com/virtuslab/helm-alternative-d6568aa9d40b) (hint: Kubernetes config files rendering).
+Keep in mind however that it is actually only one use case, `render` can be used for any text file rendering.

 * [Installation](README.md#installation)
   * [Binaries](README.md#binaries)